AnyWho Opt Out: How to Remove Your Info from AnyWho.com

 • Social media details

-• Financial information such as salary or other details
+• Financial information such as salary and other information

-AnyWho users are directed to the Intelius page for results.
+AnyWho functions like a free people search tool, and some users treat it as a free people resource for basic lookups.
+AnyWho users are directed to the Intelius page for results, and the Intelius Data Privacy Center is the related portal for controlling or removing data.
 Intelius charges a small fee for access to the report.

 This vital information represents a huge threat to individuals concerned about digital privacy.
-With this information, your identity can be stolen or spoofed, resulting in reputational damage and illegal online activity like tax fraud, financial fraud, or impersonating you for monetary gain.
+With this information, your identity can be stolen or spoofed, resulting in reputational damage and illegal online activity, such as tax fraud, financial fraud, or impersonation for monetary gain.
 These are serious risks.

-In our section below, we’ll provide detailed instructions on how you can make a removal request from AnyWho.
-This opt out request will delete your personal information from the site and help to restore your digital privacy.
+In the section below, we’ll provide detailed instructions for submitting a removal request with AnyWho.
+This opt-out request will delete your personal information from the site and help to restore your digital privacy.

 Are There Other Data Broker Sites Like AnyWho?